Morakniv Garberg Carbon

 Tang

 The tang is the steel portion of the handle.
-For a bushcraft knife, you want a full tang.
+For a bushcraft knife, you want a full tang knife.
 In other words, full tang means the metal sits all the way through the handle and not partly into it.
 Why is this so important?
 Strength!
-You’ll see why when we get to batoning farther below.
+You’ll see why when we get to batoning and feather sticks farther below.
+The tang is wrapped in an ergonomic barrel-shaped polymer handle.
+The handle design features a finger guard and has a friction grip.

 The Mora Garberg is a full-tang knife.
 Put it this way – I wouldn’t be writing about it if it wasn’t.
 If I’m not mistaken, I believe it is the only full-tang knife made by Morakniv.
 And if it’s not, it will be one of only a few full-tang models.